 Depending on whether you own or rent your home, a bankruptcy and an IVA will have different effects on your home.

-If you rent your home, it is unlikely that an IVA would have any effect on your ability to stay where you currently live.
+If you rent your home, it is unlikely that an arrangement would have any effect on your ability to stay where you currently live.
 If you rent your home and go bankrupt and your rent is current, you will generally not need to move.
 However, if you are in arrears with your rent, you may be asked to move if you go bankrupt.
 The same may be true if you rent from a private landlord who has a condition within the tenancy agreement concerning bankruptcy.

-If you own your home, entering into an IVA does not mean you will be forced to sell your home.
+If you own your home, entering into an arrangement does not mean you will be forced to sell your home.
 However, you may be asked to re-mortgage your home six months before your IVA ends.
 The requirement to re-mortgage will only apply if you can do so affordably.
-If not, you may be required to pay an additional twelve months of IVA payments, or raise additional money from a third-party source.
+If not, you may be required to pay an additional twelve months of payments, or raise additional money from a third-party source.

 If you go bankrupt and own your home, the official receiver handling the bankruptcy will decide what must be done with the home.
 You may be able to keep the home if you do not have any equity in it.
 If you do have equity in it, it is still unlikely that you will be required to sell it.
 However, there is a two year and three month period of time during which the official receiver can decide what must be done with the house.
 If the home’s value goes up, the official receiver could ask you to sell it.